-6.5.2 Appraisal of Evidence
+6.5.2 Appraisal of Evidence Start of Informative Comment

 An SPDM Responder may convey Evidence in two ways: (a) as extensions in a certificate and (b) as measurements in an SPDM measurement block.
 A Verifier collects the available Evidence from both sources to arrive at a complete set of Evidence.
 If Evidence contains duplicate measurements, redundant measurements are ignored.